Koverse/documentation/kc-docs/connectionsUserDocumentation.rst

 To create a lookalike model navigate to the Lookalike Models tab and click "CREATE LOOKALIKE MODEL":

 1. Name Your Lookalike Model
-  - Koverse Connections stores all lookalike models in specific Lookalike Models list, so there is no   need to name it 'Weighted model of ...'
+  - Koverse Connections stores all lookalike models in specific Lookalike Models list, so there is no   need to name it 'Lookalike model of ...'
 Instead, try to give it a self explanatory and meaningful to you name.
 2. Select one list from the table below
   - The list you select is the list your lookalike model will be based upon.
 3. Click "CREATE MODEL"